-Because it is so widely used, bisphenol A (BPA) has also been studied extensively.
-Polycarbonate and epoxy resins made with BPA have been thoroughly tested and deemed safe for use in food and beverage containers by regulatory authorities around the world.
+Many plastic products contain BPA, including some food and drink containers.
+Because it is so widely used, Bisphenol A (BPA) has also been studied extensively.
+Polycarbonate and epoxy resins made with BPA have been thoroughly tested and deemed safe for use in food and beverage containers by regulatory authorities.

 Researchers worldwide from government agencies, academia and industry have studied the potential for BPA to migrate from polycarbonate products into foods and beverages.
 Likewise, they have studied the potential for BPA to migrate from various epoxy resin formulations into foods and beverages.
 These studies consistently show that migration of BPA into food is extremely low.